 The WADI technology has been rated on average 4.8 out of 5 (1-5 scale, 5 being the highest) with all 200 interviewees sharing that they would recommend WADI to others.
 The product demand increases continuously.
 Currently 760 additional households in Sarankhola have voiced their interest in WADI.

 Project Resilience - COVID-19: The COVID-19 pandemic and associated restrictions have negatively affected the socio-economic situation of Bangladeshis due to i.a. loss in income and access to education.
 The economic situation of the project’s beneficiaries was heavily impacted: 98 % stated a reduction in household income and 79 % struggle due to increased food costs.

-The flexible and tailor-made project design allowed for immediate inclusion of COVID-19 awareness messages in the WASH program.
-In addition, an increase in sharing of disinfected water with neighbors was documented, especially for preventative handwashing with safe water.
+The flexible and tailor-made project design allowed for immediate inclusion of COVID-19 awareness messages in the WASH programme.
+In addition, an increase in sharing of disinfected water with neighbours was documented, especially for preventative handwashing with safe water.

 - 27,900 beneficiaries (BOKU: incl.
 2600 Sharing Method)

 - 51.9 Mio. liters of disinfected water / year